externship-vs-internship-key-differences

 The first difference with these programs is that externships are not paid, so they involve only training, while internships can be paid or unpaid.
 Some internships may offer college credit and cover extra costs, but most externships don’t.

-An internship can be considered part-time employment depending on whether it’s paid or not, but it also depends on the work given.
+An internship can be considered part-time employment depending on whether it’s paid or not.
 On the other hand, an externship is unpaid mainly due to its short-term program.

 2. Program design